robertorcosta/azure-docs.pt-br/articles/active-directory-domain-services/synchronization.md

 ---
-title: Como funciona a sincronização no Azure AD Domain Services | Microsoft Docs
+title: How synchronization works in Azure AD Domain Services | Microsoft Docs
-description: Saiba como o processo de sincronização funciona para objetos e credenciais de um locatário do Azure AD ou de um ambiente de Active Directory Domain Services local para um Azure Active Directory Domain Services domínio gerenciado.
+description: Learn how the synchronization process works for objects and credentials from an Azure AD tenant or on-premises Active Directory Domain Services environment to an Azure Active Directory Domain Services managed domain.
 services: active-directory-ds
 author: iainfoulds
 manager: daveba